Posts Tagged ‘

 It was initiated as a collaboration between the University of Fribourg and the United Nations in Geneva.
 Each year, the United Nation manipulates and reports numerous data and information concerning world-wide health, illicit drug trade, environment and global climate change, diseases, energy, conflict, and humanitarian development concerns.

-Jun 25th, 2010 | By | Category: Featured Articles, News
+Jun 25th, 2010 |

 The increasing adoption of video surveillance makes it possible to watch over sensitive areas and identify people responsible for damage, theft and violence.
 However, when such events are not detected immediately, the subsequent video analysis can be a long and tedious task.
 In this article is presented a technique that allows a human investigator to focus only on those parts of a video showing the event as it unfolds, and so helping to save on the time needed to identify and understand how it happened.
 The presented technique creates a single interactive image of the whole video that shows everything that happened in the scene.

-Jun 11th, 2010 | By | Category: Featured Articles, News
+Jun 11th, 2010 |

 The research focusses on methods and techniques to integrate data from different sources and dimensions (2D, 3D, Time).
 The data are offered via a variety of map representations in multi-functional visual (online) environments that allow exploration and data analysis.
 To justify the solutions produced, usability research is an integral part of the activities.